puffyracoon/timer/README.md

 - **Seamless experience**: No more lost reminder settings

 ### 🌊 Updated Meta Events
+- **The Gang War of Echovald**: Updated with proper name and 40-minute duration
 - **The Battle for the Jade Sea**: Updated with proper name and 60-minute duration
 - **Accurate scheduling**: All events include correct timing and map information